nhsconnect/gpconnect/pages/appointments/appointments_use_case_cancel_an_appointment.md

 The consumer system SHALL only use the cancel appointment interaction to cancel:

-  - future appointments where appointment start date/time is after the current date/time.
-If the appointment start date is in the past the provider SHALL return an error.
+  - future appointments where appointment start date and time is after the current date and time.
+If the appointment start date and time is in the past the provider SHALL return an error.

 Appointments for visits (where the delivery channel is set to 'Visit') cannot be cancelled using GP Connect.
 Providers SHALL return an error where a cancellation to a visit appointment is received.